L.M.Reid is an Irish writer who makes prize-winning Halloween decorations. Learn how to make them from scratch at home.

 - Novelty spiders and scorpions (optional)

 Note: These are the items I happened to use—be creative and see what materials you might be able to use to your advantage.
-You may not be able to find an M&M figure, for example, but if you visit thrift stores and flea markets, you can probably find something interesting to use.
+For example, you may not be able to find an M&M figure, but if you visit thrift stores and flea markets, you can probably find something interesting to use.

 I was very lucky to find this broken M&M display from a skip outside a store that was being refurbished.
 It is ideal for what I had in mind.
-You can make a stand for your tray using wooden pallets, a wooden box, or anything else you are able to find.
+You can make a stand for your tray using wooden pallets, a wooden box, or anything else you can find.

 How to Paint the Stand